TGChenZP/ClientUsagePredictor_LR/README.md

 As part of company protocols all raw company data were removed from this repository, and thus as the code were tailor-made based on the company's data it may be rather difficult to understand what is going on - the "Data Science Process" in Documentation_(LR).pdf may better represent my ideas.
 As the output of the scripts contained client names, these were also removed when pushed to Github.

+The model has a 47.7% True Positive rate

 The Flask folder contains scripts which support a Flask Web application interface for the predictor.